 - My short-term memory is terrible.
 I often lose my keys, my phone, people’s names right after we’re introduced, track of tasks I was working on, and so on.
 In fact, I can walk into another room in my house to fetch something and literally forget what I wanted the moment I enter the room.

 - I can get easily bored.
 I’m constantly busy doing something, whether it’s work or play.
 Other than work (which keeps me quite busy), I play drums in two bands, act in a local murder mystery theatre, and constantly take online classes.

 - I suck at multitasking.
 To multitask effectively, one must be able to switch from task to task, remember where they are with each task, and easily pick up where they left off.
-But with my poor short-term memory, if I don't focus on finishing a task, chances are I'll forget about it (or forget what it was for).
+But if I don’t focus on finishing a task, chances are I’ll forget about it (or forget what it was for).

 - I need reminders and alerts to prod me constantly.
 Some people say you need to turn off notifications on your phone as they are distractions.
 I do turn off those that are unimportant.
 But I have reminders to tell me when to do stuff, even for the most insignificant little things like “take out the trash” or “pay your bills.”

 - I can easily get excited about new things.
 But I also struggle to finish them.
 This is the highlight of my life.
-I tend to get immersed in something that catches my fancy but it loses steam shortly after.
+If something catches my fancy, I tend to get immersed in it but it loses steam shortly after or until something else exciting comes along.
 Home reno projects?
 Fugghedabuddit!